 - to undergo physical examination, and for completing the radiography

-- time to spend to complete the additioal questionnaire
+- time spend to complete the additional questionnaire

 Rotterdam 3015 GD